ib-ruby/ib-ruby/README.md

 Then, you request specific data from TWS using `Connection#send_message` or place your order using `Connection#place_order`.
-TWS will respond with messages that you should have subscribed for, and these messages are be processed in a code block given to `#subscribe`.
+TWS will respond with messages that you should have subscribed for, and these messages will be processed in a code block given to `#subscribe`.

 In order to give TWS time to respond, you either run a message processing loop or